Stephen Cole, Ph.D.

 Professor, Department of History and Political Science

 Stephen Cole was born and grew up in Norwich, England.
-He is a graduate of the Universities of Sussex and Durham in England and was an English-Speaking Union fellow at Indiana University, where he received a Ph.D. in American history.
+He is a graduate of the Universities of Sussex and Durham in England and was an English-Speaking Union fellow at Indiana University, where he received a Ph.D. in History.
 He has taught full-time in the department since 2003.
 Before coming to NDNU he was the associate editor (1991-98) of the Emma Goldman Papers Project at the University of California, Berkeley, and taught at the University of San Francisco.
-He is currently the book review editor of Peace Review, a quarterly journal of peace studies, and engaged in researching a biography of Margaret Anderson, editor of the pioneering modernist journal, the Little Review.
+He was the book review editor (2005-2015) of Peace Review, a quarterly journal of peace studies, and is currently researching a biography of Margaret Anderson, editor of the pioneering modernist journal, the Little Review.
 He’s also perpetually, even rashly, optimistic about the fortunes of his beloved Norwich City Football Club.

 - Ph.D., History.
 Indiana University, Bloomington, 1991.

 - Postgraduate Certificate of Education.
 University of Durham, England, 1978.

 - BA, History and American Studies.
 University of Sussex, England, 1977.